barneyhawes/decent-metric/README.md

  - Shot history to be filtered by shot type (espresso / filter)

 Release notes
- - Support multiple settings files to allow multiple drinks to be configured
+ - Support for two profiles
  - Implemented filter button on Home menu
  - Implemented selecting a profile
  - Implemented grind size setting